|Weather & Climate 1240

 As soon as 5 PM of the day it's due is reached, D2L will turn the quiz

 off.
-If you put it off until the last minute and make mistakes, that is
+If you put it off until the last minute and make mistakes or your

-Homework assignments will be found under "Quizzes" on D2L when
+Homework assignments are found under "Quizzes" on D2L Their

 - There will be NO makeup examinations .